Updated May 4, 2020

 Bottom line?
 Understanding, ongoing change management and expansive automation adoption are the keys to successfully adopting both Agile and S/4HANA.
 And the time to start thinking about the best practices, tools and teams needed to support the ongoing change management needed for S/4HANA is now.

 Evaluating your S/4HANA Readiness?
-The following resources provide additional insight into S/4HANA readiness and how automation helps organizations meet the challenges associated with S/4HANA projects:
+Download our S/4HANA Solution Guide, visit our SAP S/4HANA Testing page, or review this S/4HANA Readiness Check to learn how automation helps organizations meet the challenges associated with S/4HANA projects.